Do Puppies Really Need Special Puppy Food? - iHeartDogs.com

 Small and medium-sized dogs usually reach their adult size around 10-12 months old.
 Large dogs, like Labs, German Shepherds, and Rhodesian Ridgebacks, usually don’t stop growing until 12-18 months old.
 Moving up the scale, giant breed dogs, like Great Danes and Mastiffs, can continue putting on height and weight until they’re three years old.

 These guidelines give dog owners a general idea of when it’s time to make the switch from puppy food to adult dog food.
-Weigh your pup regularly, and when you notice their weight starting to level off, it’s usually safe to assume they’re ready for a change in diet.
-Pet MD advises dog owners to talk to a veterinarian and make sure the dog’s growth plates are sealed before making the change.
+Weigh your pup regularly, and when you notice their weight leveling off, it’s usually safe to assume they’re ready for a change in diet.
+Pet MD advises dog owners to consult a veterinarian and ensure the dog’s growth plates are sealed before making the change.

 Recent Articles